p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-create-private-networks-with-dreamcompute-dashboard.rst

 Private network options
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once support has confirmed the network quota has been adjusted, the private
+Once Support has confirmed the network quota has been adjusted, the private
 network can be added.
 Please review the below options to determine settings
 for the private network.